Adastra-thw/KrakenRdi/README.md

 `

 Also, you need to install MongoDB Community Edition: https://docs.mongodb.com/manual/installation/

 And Docker-CE depending on your system: https://docs.docker.com/engine/install/

 # Usage

-After install dependencies, you can use the images directly or use the Python application created:
+After install dependencies, you can use the images directly or use the Python application:

 ## Docker images